dougeby/IntuneDocs/intune/conditional-access-exchange-create.md

 1. Under **Assignment**, choose **Groups Included**.
 Use the security user group that should have conditional access applied to it.
 This action would require the users to enroll their devices in Intune and be compliant with the compliance profiles.

-1. If you want to exclude a certain groups of users, you can do so by choosing **Groups Excluded** and selecting a user group that you want to be exempt from requiring device enrollment and compliance.
+1. If you want to exclude certain groups of users, you can do so by choosing **Groups Excluded** and selecting a user group that you want to be exempt from requiring device enrollment and compliance.

 1. Under **Settings**, choose **User notifications** to modify the default email message.
 This message is sent to users if their device is not compliant and they want to access Exchange on-premises.
 The message template uses Markup language.
 You can also see the preview of how the message looks as you type.
 	> [!TIP]